Young Alumni Share How College Shaped Their Career Success

 At this time I am still able to teach one class.
 I love teaching and could not see myself completely out of the classroom.
 Teaching in the classroom is a special energizing feeling that is difficult to describe and is totally addictive.

-I directly attribute my success to my time learning at Manhattan College, as well as the tight-knit Cardinal Hayes family that helped me learn the art of practical teaching and how to grow as a professional.
-At the College, I will always credit the amazing professors I had in the History department, including Drs.
+I directly attribute my success to my time learning at Manhattan University, as well as the tight-knit Cardinal Hayes family that helped me learn the art of practical teaching and how to grow as a professional.
+At the University, I will always credit the amazing professors I had in the History department, including Drs.
 Julie Pycior, Paul Droubie and Jennifer Edwards, and in the Education department, Sr. MaryAnn Jacobs and the late-greats Brother Raymond Meagher, FSC, and Dr. James Harten.
 I would also credit my time working in the Writing Center for the one-on-one experience I am often tasked with in my position.
 As for my interpersonal skills and ability to think on my feet, I have to credit my time with the improv group Scatterbomb and our coach Tarik Davis.

 Advice for current students and prospective students: